Nerzal/goflux/readme.md

 The created kubernetes files are currently narrowed down to my personal usecase.
 I'm very open for Changerequests to make this cli useful for a broader audience.

+## Installation
+Until we implemented AutoReleases for all platforms using github actions, you'll need to have go installed.

+### Using go get
+> go get -u -v github.com/Nerzal/goflux/cmd/goflux

 ## Usage Example

 ```sh